biske/Learning-Plan/README.md

 * Try playing with hardware - ardouino?
 (I realise I couldn't achieve an awful lot in a week, but could play about and maybe it'd enable me to use it for a final project)
 * Finish off Battleships Web
 * Finish artist's website (started before the course) using jQuery
+* Set up server for emily.codes and start blog